 We get this question at DOWNLITE once in awhile and wanted to share with everyone how to buy the right size Cal king comforter.

 If you are lucky enough to have a California king bed (also known as a 'Cal king') you know that the bed is less wide than a traditional king size mattress, but longer.
-Here are the actual bed measurements in inches (The height of the mattress has nothing to do with being one or the other):
+Here are the actual measurements for California king bedding, in inches (The height of the mattress has nothing to do with being one or the other):

 - King Bed - 78 x 80 Inches